-MySQL Connector/Net supports Visual Studio versions 2005, 2008, and 2010.
-However, only MySQL Connector/Net version 6.3 and higher fully integrate with Visual Studio 2010, although applications using earlier versions of the connector can be built with the Visual Studio 2010 environment using .NET 2.x frameworks.
+Full integration with Visual Studio 2010 is available only with MySQL Connector/Net 6.3.2 and up, although applications using earlier versions of the connector can be built with the Visual Studio 2010 environment using .NET 2.x frameworks.

 Visual Studio 2010 support was introduced with MySQL Connector/Net 6.3.2.
 From